 Duration: 3 or 4 Days Lodge Trip

-– Three and four-day whitewater rafting excursions through Wild and Scenic river corridor.
+• Three and four-day whitewater rafting excursions through the Wild and Scenic river corridor.

 “Floating the Wild and Scenic Section of the Rogue River with Helfrich River Outfitters is a magical experience that’s good for your soul.”

 The beautiful green waters of the Rogue have carved out a magnificent canyon through the coastal mountains in Southern Oregon.
 Sheer black basalt canyon walls restrict the waters of the river to create fun and thrilling drops and rapids such as “Windy Creek Chutes”, “Black Bar Falls”, “Coffee Pot”, “Wildcat”, and more.
-Between these exhilarating rapids the river spreads out and slows down, allowing for great opportunities to swim and play, water fight and enjoy your surroundings.
+Between these exhilarating rapids, the river spreads out and slows down, allowing for great opportunities to swim and play, water fight, and enjoy your surroundings.
 The Rogue originates from the snowmelt around Crater Lake in the Cascade Mountains.
 As it flows and carves its way through the coastal mountains and out to the ocean, it passes through one of Oregon’s protected Wild and Scenic River Corridors.
 Our expert guides will lead you on a journey through this historically rich river canyon.
-This trip starts roughly 30 miles west of Grants Pass, Oregon and ends near Agness, Oregon.
-The pool and drop character of the Rogue offers everything from splashing falls to quiet riffles as we pass though areas of lush vegetation and vertical rock walled canyons.
+This trip starts roughly 30 miles west of Grants Pass, Oregon, and ends near Agness, Oregon.
+The pool and drop character of the Rogue offers everything from splashing falls to quiet riffles as we pass through areas of lush vegetation and vertical rock-walled canyons.

 Rogue River Accommodations